 Continue planning at home

-There’s no reason for you to stop the planning process just because of the virus.
+There’s no reason for you to stop the planning process just because of the virus and the possibility of postponing the wedding.
 Just keep in mind that many businesses are either closed to foot traffic or they’re working with added restrictions.
 Be patient and flexible, and keep your mind open to working with them in a new way.
 Your bridal shop may walk you through a virtual appointment where you pick dresses through a video conference and then try them on in the comfort of your own home.
 Your florist may ask you to do some research on Pinterest and then share your board with them.
 And your photographer may email you a checklist of photo options and ask you to complete the questionnaire before meeting with them.

 When you’re ready to find the perfect suit or tux for your wedding, count on Jim’s Formal Wear to help you look your absolute best with options from the finest designers to purchase or rent.
 Start browsing our wedding styles now!